riboseinc/rfc-openpgp-sca/sections/09-encoding.md

 *  MPI of an EC point representing a public key

-* a variable-length field containing KDF parameters, formatted as
-  follows:

- - a one-octet size of the following fields; values 0 and 0xff are reserved for future extensions

- - a one-octet value 01, reserved for future extensions

- - a one-octet hash function ID used with a KDF

-Note that both SM2DSA and SM2PKE public keys are composed of the same sequence of fields, but the second, variable-length field is used for different purposes.
+Note that both SM2DSA and SM2PKE public keys are composed of the same sequence of fields, and use the same codepoint to identify them.
+They are distinguished by the key usage flags.

 ## Secret-Key Packet Formats